 Knowledgeable, helpful desk staff is available to assist you during all classes as well as other times 6 to 7 days a week.
 Our organized staff will give out many informative hand-outs throughout the year and will even take the time to highlight each individual schedule or letter to what pertains to that individual.
 We strive to provide good service to avoid confusion and so that dance is a hassle free and enjoyable experience.

-Creative Dance for 3-yr olds
+Creative Dance for 3& 4 yr olds (pre school)

 Beginning I 7 and Up